ironhack-datalabs/data-ber-08-20/Projects/module-2_projects/03_tableau-project/your-code/README.md

 My first visualisations proved to be unreasonable - again and again inconsistencies came up and futher research indicated.

-Finally I found this table: https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_VI) I made a text file copy (file in data folder) and made all final visualisations with this data.
+Finally I found this table: https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_VI) I made a text file copy ("pokemon.txt") and made all final visualisations with this data.

 The structure of the tableau gives first an overview of all contents.